 The Second New Deal Programs focused on social reform together with policies to speed up the nation's recovery from the Great Depression.
 The most important legislation passed during this time included the Social Security Act, the Wagner Act (National Labor Relations Act), the Works Progress Administration (WPA), the Fair Labor Standards Act which abolished child labor and the Rural Electrification Administration (REA).

-Facts about Second New Deal Programs
+Second New Deal Programs

 April 1935 - Works Progress Administration (WPA) combated unemployment by providing light construction jobs for millions of unskilled workers.